 Part of living is experiencing the present and anticipating the future.
 Persons of faith live in the present, preparing for the future that God not only desires for them, but provides and accompanies them into, if they choose to live by faith and go rather than submit to fear and seek to remain behind.

 The choice to present the Ghost as a sheet with blackened eyes not only plays off the iconic image of ghosts, it represents the condition of the deceased, or anyone, when life is ruled by fear rather than lived by faith.

 The Apostle Paul teaches that persons of faith see God, even if only through veil, or a glass darkly.
 Upon death and entering God’s Kingdom the veil is removed and one views God fully, face to face.
 In not proceeding forward, the Ghost now sees and experiences present life as past life, only now it is seen as well through a veil, the veil of death as represented by the sheet.

-Persons as well as churches and communities of faith are not called to reside in the comfort of the known and already experienced, rather they are called to go forth toward that which is promised and only seen dimly, trusting in God’s faithfulness to accompany and deliver them.
+What is true for persons of faith, the call and decision to live by faith for the future or reject it by holding fast to the past, also applies to churches and communities of faith.
+Persons and communities of faith are not called to reside in the comfort of the known and already experienced, rather they are called to go forth toward that which is promised and only seen dimly, trusting in God’s faithfulness to accompany and deliver them.
 To do otherwise is to stay under the veil and cease to truly live.
 The Gospel as presented in Scripture, and the film, is God is patient, kind, loving, gracious and willing to wait for one to act in their time, just as we are called and must live in God’s time.

 A Ghost Story is rated R and stars Casey Affleck and Rooney Mara.